andreuandreu/wavelets_CMI/README.md

 ## Steps to run the code

-1. place the data to be analized in ./data/input, keep gut track of the names of the files
+1. place the data to be analized in ./data/input, keep good track of the names of the files

 2. the main script is in ./scripts/main.py go there and read the instructions there